google/oss-fuzz/docs/fuzzer_environment.md

 ## Runtime Dependencies

 You should not make any assumptions on the availability of dependent packages and libraries in the execution environment.
-Make sure to statically link any library dependencies with your fuzz target executable during build time ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/build.sh#L40)).
+Make sure to link statically any library dependencies with your fuzz target executable during build time ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/build.sh#L40)).

-Please note that it is not required to build all dependecies in [build.sh](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#buildsh).
+It is not required to build all dependecies in [build.sh](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#buildsh).
-You can install any build dependendcies via [Dockerfile](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#dockerfile) ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/Dockerfile#L19)), but make sure that you link statically against them.
-Those dependecies will be available only on a builder machine, not on the ones running the fuzzers.
+You can install any available packages via [Dockerfile](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#dockerfile) ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/Dockerfile#L19)), but make sure that you link statically against them.
+Those installed packages will be available only on the builder machine, and not on the bots running the fuzz targets.

 All build artifacts needed during fuzz target execution should be inside `$OUT` directory.
 Other directories like `$WORK`, `$SRC` OR dependent packages installed